 In later references we notice special calendar terms and numbers which occur in the prophetic writings.
 An example of how a year was called a 'time' is found in King Nebuchadnezzar's bout of insanity.
 He boasted,

-Is this not magnificent Babylon, which I have built as a royal capital by my mighty power and for my glorious majesty?And he was humbled, it lasted for seven 'times' - in other words, for seven years.
+Is this not magnificent Babylon, which I have built as a royal capital by my mighty power and for my glorious majesty?When he was humbled, it lasted for seven 'times' - in other words, for seven years.

 O King Nebuchadnezzar, to you it is declared: The kingdom has departed from you!
 You shall be driven away from human society, and your dwelling shall be with the animals of the field.
 You shall be made to eat grass like oxen, and seven times shall pass over you, until you have learned that the Most High has sovereignty over the kingdom of mortals and gives it to whom he will.
 Immediately the sentence was fulfilled against Nebuchadnezzar.
 He was driven away from human society, ate grass like oxen, and his body was bathed with the dew of heaven, until his hair grew as long as eagles feathers and his nails became like birds claws.
 (Daniel 4:16-32)

 Similarly, there are mentions of a 'time, times and half a time.'
 It is 3½ years, and is one half of a Sabbatical cycle.
 Then, there are the curious numbers of 1260, 1290 and 1335 days which appear in the books of Daniel and Revelation.
 They have baffled students with commentaries calling them 'unknown calculations' and popular end-time writers dreaming up fanciful ideas as to what they might mean.
 Please deduct 30 (one month) off 1290.
 Please deduct 30 + 30 + 15 (2½ mths) off 1335.
 In both cases it equals 1260 days.